 Nothing short of a medical miracle, coronavirus vaccines may be on the verge of being available to the public.
 Just months after its rapid spread throughout the world, scientists are making great strides toward delivering much-needed protection against the deadly virus.
 However, as much as a vaccine offers hope, a blind rush into delivering one would be a blatant act of negligence.
 Now, perhaps more than ever, we must strive to maintain our filters of scientific skepticism.

 UPDATE (10 August 2022): Since the publishing of this article, various vaccines against COVID-19 have been developed, with varying degrees of success.
-None of them, however, come close to providing the full immunity against the virus as is expected of past vaccines.
+None of them, however, come close to providing the levels of immunity against the virus that is expected of modern vaccines.